Complex Responsive Processes in Organizations: Learning and Knowledge Creation by Ralph Stacey (2001)

 Complex Responsive Processes Ongoing patterns of interaction between people

 Organizations are dynamic entities shaped by the interactions and relationships of their members.
 Traditional systems thinking often fails to account for this complexity.
 Complex Responsive Processes offer an alternative approach, emphasizing local interactions, the emergence of patterns, and the importance of relationships to better understand organizational behavior and change.
-Complex responsive processes (CRP) is a … Continue reading Complex Responsive Processes Ongoing patterns of interaction between people
+Continue reading Complex Responsive Processes Ongoing patterns of interaction between people

 Complex Adaptive Systems Vs. Complex Responsive Processes ** Complexity